domy-2018/ppc-emea/README.md

 ## Testing

+Test cases are documented in a Word document under the directory "unit-tests"

  - Test creation of wallets
  - Test multiple utxo
  - Test simple case of one utxo
- - Test no utxo in wallet address at all

 ## Improvements